|

 City God's Temple is a major yet relatively inactive, Taoist

-the Fangbang Zhong Road.
-During the Ming Dynasty, Zhangshouyue, the
+on the Fangbang Zhong Road.
+During the Ming Dynasty, Zhangshouyue,

-head of Shanghai County, dedicated a temple to the local city god.
+the head of Shanghai County, dedicated a temple to the local city

-Since then, the City God's Temple has been destroyed several times and
+god.
+Since then, the City God's Temple has been destroyed several

-the current temple was built in 1926.
-During the the war of resistance
+times and the current temple was built in 1926.
+During the the war

-against Japanese invasion during World War II, local merchants built a
+of resistance against Japanese invasion during World War II, local

 Use your browsers "Go Back" button to return to the